temporalio/temporal-learning/docs/getting_started/python/first_program_in_python/index.md

 The Temporal Application will consist of the following pieces:

 1. A [Workflow](https://docs.temporal.io/workflows) written in your programming language of choice using the Python SDK.
 A Workflow defines the overall flow of the application.
-2. An [Activity](https://docs.temporal.io/activities) is a function that encapsulate business logic that is prone to failure (e.g., calling a service that may go down).
+2. An [Activity](https://docs.temporal.io/activities) is a function that encapsulates business logic prone to failure (e.g., calling a service that may go down).
 These Activities can be automatically retried upon some failure.
 3. A [Worker](https://docs.temporal.io/workers), provided by the Temporal SDK, which runs your Workflow and Activities reliably and consistently.

 Temporal applications are built using an abstraction called Workflows.
 You'll develop those Workflows by writing code in a general-purpose programming language such as Python.
 Conceptually, a Workflow defines a sequence of steps.
 With Temporal, those steps are defined by writing code, known as a [Workflow Definition](https://docs.temporal.io/workflows#workflow-definition), and are carried out by running that code, which results in a [Workflow Execution](https://docs.temporal.io/workflows#workflow-execution).